-The Artist Liaison serves as the primary point of contact for artists and coordinates logistics, including travel, housing, local transportation, and scheduling.
-The responsibilities of this internship are demanding, yet the role will be extremely rewarding for the right candidate.
+The Artist Liaison Intern serves as the primary point of contact for festival artists and will work closely with festival staff to coordinate logistics including travel, housing, local transportation, and scheduling.
 Download Full Description »

-The Development Intern works with the development team on overall fundraising strategy through a variety of fundraising activities focused on membership development and audience, donor, artist, and student services and amenities, while learning valuable, practical skills in fundraising, event planning, and arts management at over 75 public and private events during a three-week period.
+Development Interns work with the development team on overall fundraising strategy through a variety of fundraising activities focused on membership development and audience, donor, artist, and student services and amenities, while learning valuable, practical skills in fundraising, event planning, and arts management at over 50 public and private events during a three-week period.
 Download Full Description »

 The Operations Intern works closely with Music@Menlo staff to carry out a number of critical activities related to operations and production management and has the opportunity to gain skills in leadership, human resource planning, and event planning.
 Download Full Description »

 The Patron Services and Ticketing Interns serve as the first point of contact for the festival’s box office and work closely with Music@Menlo staff to carry out a number of essential activities focused on community relations and patron services.
 Download Full Description »

 As key members of Music@Menlo’s photography and videography team, interns play a vital role in documenting the festival through photography and videography.
 Interns will have the opportunity to learn hands-on skills from a professional photographer and cinemotographer in areas such as camera operation and lighting as well as filming, video editing, and publishing online.
 Download Full Description »